-In the past two years we have worked closely with RSA Fellows in London to develop over fifteen thriving networks.
-Over three blogs I want to share what we have learnt about developing networks; tell some of the success stories that have emerged; and explore how these networks can become a force for positive social change.
+In the past two years we have worked closely with RSA Fellows in London to develop fifteen thriving networks.
+Over three blogs I want to share what we have learnt about developing networks; examine the different models that have emerged; and explore how these networks can become a force for positive social change.

 At the core of our world view, The Power to Create, is the idea that everyone should be able to live a creative and fulfilling life.
 From world changing inventions such as the telephone and lifeboat to our Student Design Award winners, we have always supported great individual achievements.
 Today our 28,000 global Fellowship includes great thinkers, directors, community organisers, social entrepreneurs and many more who each bring something unique to the RSA.